Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: The Knapsack Problem with Dynamic Constraints

 In the following section, the dynamic version of KP used for the experiments is described, and we explain how the dynamic changes occur during the optimization process.

 In the dynamic version of KP considered in this paper, the capacity dynamically changes during the optimization with a preset frequency factor denoted by $\tau$.
 A change happens every $\tau$ generations, i.e., the algorithm has $\tau$ generations to find the optimum of the current capacity and to prepare for the next change.
-In the case of uniformly random alterations, the capacity of next interval is achieved by adding a uniformly random value in $[-r, r]$ to $C$.
+In the case of uniformly random changes, the capacity of next interval is achieved by adding a uniformly random value in $[-r, r]$ to $C$.
 Moreover, we consider another case in which the amount of the changes is chosen from the Gaussian distribution $\mathcal{N}(0, \sigma^2)$.
+During the process, the capacity is capped at zero and sum of items' weight.
 Figure~\ref{fig:distributions} illustrates how dynamic changes from different distributions affect the capacity.
 Note that the scales of the subfigures are not the same.
-For example, the total change after 100 dynamic changes under $\mathcal{N}(0, 100^2)$ is less than 1000 (Figure~\ref{fig:norm100}) while the capacity reached almost 45000 with dynamic changes under $\mathcal{U}(-10000, 10000)$ (Figure \ref{fig:uni10000}).
+For example, the difference between the minimum and the maximum capacity after 100 dynamic changes under $\mathcal{N}(0, 100^2)$ is almost 1000 (Figure~\ref{fig:norm100}) while the capacity reached almost 45000, starting from $4815$, taking dynamic changes under $\mathcal{U}(-10000, 10000)$ (Figure \ref{fig:uni10000}).
 This indicates that there are different types of challenges, resulting from the dynamic changes that the algorithms must consider.